sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/updating_campaigns.md

 $ src action exec -f extended-action.json -create-patchset
 ```

-After the command ran successfully a URL is printed.
+After the command ran successfully, a URL to continue in the web UI is printed.

 Open it to select which campaign you want to update.
 Select your existing campaign.
 The preview now shows you the additional changesets that will be created when you update the campaign and, if something changed in that repository, how the changeset that already exists will be updated.